speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 3. Builds in correct dependency order
 4. Links everything together

-You rarely need to think about this—it just works.
+You rarely need to think about this, it just works.
 But understanding the structure helps when you add new dialects or passes.

 ### How This Structure Supports Learning